hyrious/esbuild-repl/README.md

   <samp>Try esbuild in your browser</samp>
 </p>

-**Warning:** It downloads a 10 MB wasm file for each esbuild version.
-Make sure you have enough data.
+> **Warning**: It downloads a 10 MB wasm file for each esbuild version.
+> Make sure you have enough data.

 ## Develop